Cosylab/autoparamDriver/docs/source/introduction.rst

       field(INP, "@asyn($(PORT_NAME)) this is a reason string") }

-Here, the macro ``$(PORT_NAME)`` refers to an instance of a driver derived from :cpp:class:`Autoparam::Driver`.
+Here, the macro ``$(PORT_NAME)`` names an asyn port with a driver subclassed from :cpp:class:`Autoparam::Driver`.
 When the record is initialized, the driver will be given the entire reason string.
 It is split on the first space and the first word (in the above example, "this") is called a **function** while the rest are called **arguments**.

 The combination of a function and its arguments is called a **device address**.
 Any record referring to the same combination of function and arguments will have